alifaisalraza/sql-project/cleaning_data.md

 update all_sessions_cpy set "productRevenue" = 0 where "productRevenue" is null

 update all_sessions_cpy set "transactionRevenue" = 0 where "transactionRevenue" is null

+update analytics_cpy set "bounces" = 0 where "bounces" is null

+update analytics_cpy set "pageviews" = 0 where "pageviews" is null

+update analytics_cpy set "timeonsite" = 0 where "timeonsite" is null

+update analytics_cpy set "revenue" = 0 where "revenue" is null

+update analytics_cpy set "units_sold" = 0 where "units_sold" is null